 Makerspaces are part of a growing movement of hands-on learning environments to make and remake the physical and digital worlds.
 These spaces promote invention, creation, and STEM learning.
 The makerspace movement aligns with the Educate to Innovate Initiative, which helps students increase math and science scores.
 Makerspaces will enable mentor-led learning and will introduce students, teachers, and families to technology and equipment that will allow creative hubs can enrich and empower library users' creativity and lives, which is an extension of the library's mission - a place of lifelong learning.
-Libraries exist to provide access to information and ideas for academic purposes; however, technology has changed the way students and teachers are no longer just users and consumers of information, but they are also becoming creators of information - this information can be uploaded, shared, and blogged.
+Libraries exist to provide access to information and ideas for academic purposes; however, technology has changed the way students and teachers interact, not only with each other but also within our environments.
+Students and teachers are no longer just users and consumers of information, but they are also becoming creators of information - this information can be uploaded, shared, and blogged.
 The library, especially school libraries, must continuously evolve and adapt to meet the needs of patrons in the most effective ways possible.
 The school library is working to move beyond the definition of a warehouse for books to a facilitator of creation and innovation.